-The 82C465MV will monitor commands to I/O ports 060h and 064h, and intercept certain commands to port 060h, so that it can rapidly emulate the keyboard controller generation of the software reset signal.
+The 82C465MV will monitor commands to I/O Ports 060h and 064h, and intercept certain commands to Port 060h, so that it can rapidly emulate the keyboard controller generation of the software reset signal.
 The decode sequence is software-transparent and requires no BIOS modifications to function.

-The 82C465MV logic rapidly generates a fast CPU "warm reset" function when it detects a write of value FEh to port 064h, or a value of 1 to bit 0 of I/O port 092h.
+The 82C465MV logic rapidly generates a fast CPU "warm reset" function when it detects a write of value FEh to Port 064h, or a value of 1 to bit 0 of I/O Port 092h.

-Fast reset (ports 092h and 064h emulation) is generated on SRESET for the Intel SL Enhanced or the Cyrix Cx486S/S2 CPUs (MP0 and MP1 both strapped high) and on CPURST for other CPUs.
+Note: Fast reset (Ports 092h and 064h emulation) is generated on SRESET for the Intel SL Enhanced or the Cyrix Cx486S/S2 CPUs (CCS0#, pin 23 and CCS1#, pin 13, both strapped high) and on CPURST for other CPUs.

-Port 092h is implemented in the logic according to the register layout shown.
+Port 092h is implemented in the logic according to the register layout shown in Table 4-9.